Ly900/fourpawsrescueteam/senior-cats/readme.md

 From root of project, run `npm run test:create-senior-cats`.

-This will start nodemon server to watch the `senior-cats-test.js` file.
-This script tests functionality using the test-files/all-cats.json local file and does not make any fetch calls to ShelterLuv.
+This will start nodemon server to watch the `test-files/senior-cats.js` file.
+This script tests functionality using the `test-files/all-cats.json` local file and does not make any fetch calls to ShelterLuv.

 It does not save any files but only console logs the results.

 ### Test Getting 3 Random Senior Cats

+From root of project, run `npm run test:get-three-random`.
+This will run the `get-three-random.js` file, which uses the real prod data in `data/senior-cats-[DATE].json` in order to pull 3 random cats from the JSON.
+With the `get-three-random.js` file open, save (without without making changes) to see 3 new cats in the console.

 ## Step 1: ShelterLuv API Fetch